Jun-depo/capstone-kube-app-deployment/README.md

-## Use Jenkins for Continuous Integration, Continuous Deployment or Continuous Delivery (CI/CD) to Deploy a Hypothyroid Machine learning Application
+## Use Jenkins to Deploy a Hypothyroid Machine learning Application

 ### (Udacity AWS DevOps Nano degree Capstone Project)

 ### Propose and Scope the Project

-This Project use Jenkins as the CI/CD tool to build the Docker image for a machine learning application, then use AWS kubenetes Service to deploy the application using the docker image.
+The Continuous Integration, Continuous Deployment or Continuous Delivery (CI/CD) is very important for the software development and production as scale.
+Jenkins is one of popular CI/CD tool for that.
+This Project uses Jenkins to build and deploy a machine learning application via docker and AWS kubenetes Service.

 The outline of the steps for this project